 There are two Town Justices, Daniel F. McCarthy and Gerald M. Klein.

-Court sessions are held on Mondays and Fridays as follows:
+Court sessions are held on Mondays and Thursdays as follows:

 - Criminal calendar commences at 9:00 am